 Way before I ever got into using air fryers, I had experience using halogen ovens.
 I have lived in Asia for quite some time, a part of the world where built-in ovens are not often common.
 These halogen ovens were my first attempt to add an oven like appliance to my kitchen setup.
 But is a halogen oven the same as an air fryer?
 In my view they are totally different.

 Most halogen ovens you will see are based around a big glass bowl.
 The lid of the glass bowl has the heating element (AKA halogen bulb), and a fan built in.
 You simply place the food you want to cook into the glass bowl, or on a rack placed there.

-You may be sitting there thinking, “aren’t these the exact same things as air fryers then?”.
+You may still be sitting there thinking, “aren’t these the exact same things as air fryers then?”.
 Well, the simple answer is no. The whole reason they are called halogen ovens it they use a halogen bulb as the main source of heat, from the infrared rays it emits.

 The heat from this halogen bulb is pushed around the glass bowl with a small fan, and thus the halogen oven cooking process is born!

 It is quite a surreal experience using a halogen oven, as the food you are cooking will be lit up by the halogen lamp in the appliance.
 Great for cooking a small turkey at Christmas 🙂

 Now that we have talked about what both of these kitchen appliances are, let’s now move onto discussing how they compare.
 I feel like I am in a good position to do this, as I have got good experience with both devices.
 Of course, some of the factors I used to compare are subjective and may vary depending on your situation or opinions on cooking food 🙂

 Air fryer VS Halogen oven: 10 Things to Consider!